Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Results and Discussion

-The full mathematical formulation developed in order to solve Eq. \ref{eq:ReZ} is reported in the Supplementary Information Appendix, see sections S2 and S3.
-Even though our procedure does not impose any temporal dependence, conditions for enstrophy monotonic decay in the case of PPF were formally obtained as done by J. L. Synge in \cite{synge1938b}.
-The route to the solution of the problem \ref{eq:ReZ} is made of four steps: \\(i) obtain the following conditions (see also ref. \cite{synge1936}):
+The complete mathematical procedure developed in order to solve the problem (\ref{eq:ReZ}) is given in the Appendix.
+In the following, the main steps are recalled.
+Even though our procedure does not impose the analytical temporal structure of solutions, conditions for enstrophy monotonic decay in the Poiseuille case have been formally derived as done by J. L. Synge in \cite{synge1938b}.